gunta/notion-to-json-yml-action/README.md

-# notion-to-file-github-pr
+# notion-to-json-yml-file

-Reads from a Notion Database and auto generates a yml file, then creates a PR for it.
+Reads from a Notion Database and auto generates a JSON/YML file.

 What it does for you
 1. Reads all the data from a Notion database
+2. Based on Title, it generates a big object
-2. Generates an output file based on the filename extension (ie. `.json`, `.yml`)
+2. Then it outputs a file based on the filename extension (ie. `.json`, `.yml`)
-3. If there is no file, create it
-4. If there is a file already, overwrites it
-5. If there were any changes, commit them, if not, exit
-6. Create a PR based on the file changes

 ## Inputs